-Shanghai promises to improve food supplies, trade
+Shanghai easing virus rules, Hong Kong ending entry ban

 The government has made 65 billion yuan ($10 billion) in “support loans” to Shanghai businesses and distributed other financial aid, the online news outlet The Paper reported, citing city officials.

 Officials said the Shanghai port is operating normally, according to news reports.
-But daily cargo volume they cited of the equivalent of 100,000 containers is down almost 30% from the normal level of 140,000 containers.
+But they cited daily cargo volume equivalent to 100,000 containers, down almost 30% from the normal level of 140,000 containers.

-Authorities are enforcing a three-tier system that allows residents out of their homes if their area has no new infections in the past week.
+Authorities are enforcing a three-tier system that allows residents out of their homes if their area has had no new infections in the past week.
 They can leave the neighborhood after two weeks without a case.
 Supermarkets and pharmacies are reopening.

 Some residents say they came close to being allowed out before a new case was found in a neighboring building and the wait started from scratch.